HumaRobotics/modbus/modbus_cognex_insight/README.md

 After setting up the filmstrip, click on <strong> the Online icon [1]</strong>.

-On the Image View interface click on the <strong> Play icon [2]</strong> so that the filmstrip is streamed.
+On the Image view interface click on the <strong> Play icon [2]</strong> so that the filmstrip is streamed.

 <img src="resources/images/Insight_3.png" alt="image description" height="700" width="1000"/>

-### Spreadsheet View
+### Spreadsheet view

 To create this test job, 4 inspections were done on the initial image.

-A <strong>job change system </strong> using the modbus package was put together thank to this package.
+A <strong>job change system </strong> using the modbus package was put together thanks to this package.

 The modbus package (here used as a client) send the job id (one of the 4 inspections) to the modbus server running on the emulator (or the real camera).